ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 This output `/home/linux/ieng6/spis16/spis16t3/github` from the pwd command is called a *path*, since it shows the path from the root directory of the disk space on our machine, which is represented by the symbol `/`, all the way down to the directory `github` that we just created.

-Our home directories for spis are all located inside `/home/linux/ieng6/spis16`.
+Our home directories for spis this year are all located inside `/home/linux/ieng6/spis17`.
 They are, for example:

-* /home/linux/ieng6/spis16/spis16aa
+* /home/linux/ieng6/spis17/spis17aa
-* /home/linux/ieng6/spis16/spis16ab
+* /home/linux/ieng6/spis17/spis17ab
-* /home/linux/ieng6/spis16/spis16ac
+* /home/linux/ieng6/spis17/spis17ac
-* /home/linux/ieng6/spis16/spis16ad
+* /home/linux/ieng6/spis17/spis17ad
-* /home/linux/ieng6/spis16/spis16ae
+* /home/linux/ieng6/spis17/spis17ae
 * etc...

 Each of you has their own home directory.